semantic-release-extras/next-release-version/README.md

 ## Use

-Create a [job] that invokes this action:
+In the first job, invoke this action:

 ```yaml
 jobs: